All Episodes

 That McMaster is out of his mind.

-I mean, I think we're bombing the guy who's protecting Christians.
+But I mean, I just say whether I'm right or you're right on Syria, I mean, I think we're bombing the guy who's protecting Christians.

-Um he's one of the better rulers over there.
+He's one of the better rulers over there.

-This is unconstitutional, we didn't vote on it.
+We didn't vote on it.

 Obama himself said it was unconstitutional.

-All the Republicans, and in close races they use it.
+All the Republicans, and in close races, they use it.

 Democrats would not defend that unconstitutional dreamer's amnesty because they'd be killed.